Frequently Asked Questions

 Guidelines for Citing BEA Information | ID: 1002 | Created: Aug-05-2011

 Over the past several years several economic stimulus acts have become law.
 These acts have often contained bonus depreciation provisions and higher ceilings for small business expensing.
-For example, the American Taxpayer Relief Act of 2012 (or “ATRA”) provides for 50 percent bonus depreciation for qualified investments placed in service during 2012.
-ATRA also raises the ceiling for small business expensing under Internal Revenue Code Section 179 to $500,000.
-The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (or “TRUIRJCA”) allowed 50 percent bonus depreciation for 2011 and 100 percent for 2010.1
+For example, the American Taxpayer Relief Act of 2012 (or “ATRA”) provides for 50 percent bonus depreciation for qualified investments placed in service during 2013.
+ATRA also raises the ceiling for small business expensing under Internal Revenue Code Section 179 to $500,000 through 2013.
+The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (or “TRUIRJCA”) allowed 100 percent bonus depreciation from September 2010 through December 2011 and 50 percent bonus depreciation in 2012.1

 BEA’s estimates of profits from current production (“corporate profits with inventory valuation and capital consumption adjustments”) are not affected by these tax acts, because profits from current production do not depend on the depreciation-accounting practices used for Federal income tax purposes.
 BEA’s measure of current production profits reflects economic accounting practices in which depreciation is based on an estimate of the reduction in the value of fixed capital used in the production process.